plantaz/Fify-FaceComparison/README.md

   status = 200
 ```

-6. Add this file to your repository and push the changes.
+6. Ensure you have the serverless function set up in `netlify/functions/api.js` that adapts your Express app to Netlify Functions.

+7. Push all changes to your repository.

 Note: In this configuration, users will need to provide their own Google Drive API key and AWS credentials when using the app, as the application doesn't store these credentials on the server.